bradyhouse/house/fiddles/node/README.markdown

 I have added this section to begin my study of and practise with this technology.

+### Kindle Injection

+As a starting point, I will be working through Jim R. Wilson book [Node.js the Right Way](http://amzn.com/1937785734).

 ### Using fiddle.sh ...

 #### Create